Overview

 •

-Informing you of conflicts of interest in our disclosure document and agreement;
+Informing you of conflicts of interest in our disclosure document and agreement

 Maintaining and abiding by our Code of Ethics which requires us to place your interests first

-and foremost;
+and foremost

 Advising you of the right to decline to implement our recommendations and the right to

-choose other financial professionals for implementation.
+choose other financial professionals for implementation

-Commonwealth offers our firm and our firm’s advisory representatives one or more forms of financial
+Commonwealth offers our firm and our firm’s advisory representatives one or more forms of

-benefits based on our advisory representatives’ total AUM held at Commonwealth or financial
+financial benefits based on our advisory representatives’ total AUM held at Commonwealth or

-unforgivable loans provided at below-market rates, equity ownership investments into our firm’s
+or unforgivable loans provided at below-market rates, equity ownership investments into our firm’s

-business, discounts or waivers on transaction, platform, and account fees, technology fees, research
+business, discounts or waivers on transaction, platform, and account fees, technology fees,

-relationship continues to be appropriate in all respects for our firm’s clients.
+ensure the relationship continues to be appropriate in all respects for our firm’s clients.

 In connection with the acquisition of Commonwealth by LPL Financial Holdings, Inc. (“LPLH”), on

-August 1, 2025, Financial Council, LLC advisors received loans that are forgiven over a multi-year term
+August 1, 2025, Financial Council, LLC advisors received loans that are forgiven over a multi-year

-it is because the firm believes that it is in that client’s best interest to do so given our regular review of
+Commonwealth for services, it is because the firm believes that it is in that client’s best interest to

-the firm’s relationship with Commonwealth and/or LPL.
+do so given our regular review of the firm’s relationship with Commonwealth and/or LPL.

 Use of Endorsers